colaudiolab/AudioCIL/README.md

 ```

 ## License
+Please check the MIT  [license](./LICENSE) that is listed in this repository.

 ## Acknowledgments

 ## Contact

 <!-- ## What's New
 - [2024-10]🌟 Check out our [latest work](https://arxiv.org/abs/2410.00911) on pre-trained model-based domain-incremental learning!
 - [2024-08]🌟 Check out our [latest work](https://arxiv.org/abs/2303.07338) on pre-trained model-based class-incremental learning (**IJCV 2024**)!